Ultimate Guide to Real Estate Website Conversion Marketing

 1. Aim to double your website conversion rate

 The minimum goal is to increase your website conversion to higher than the industry average.
-The average across the industry is 0.62%.
+The average across the industry is 2.88% in 2023.
 This is low in comparison to other industries, and we’ll uncover why in this guide.

 Turning conversion rates into revenue means, for example, if you have 3000 daily visitors, increasing your conversion by 0.8% to 1.5% will increase your yearly leads from 8,760 to 16,425.